TUFAN A. (Group Representative)

 CİHAN U.

-I was born in 1970 in Kırıkkale.
-I studied my primary education in Kırıkkale and my secondary and high school education in Ankara Atatürk High School.
-I graduated from the Military Academy in 1992 as a pilot lieutenant.
-After serving in different ranks and units of the Turkish Armed Forces until 2009, I retired voluntarily as Senior Major.
-During this period, I completed a master’s degree in Management and Organization Human Resources Management at Konya Selçuk University.
-I joined the Pegasus Airlines family in November 2009.
-I am currently working as a Boeing captain pilot at Pegasus Airlines at Ankara base.
+I was born in Kırıkkale.
+I completed my primary education in Kırıkkale and my secondary and high school education in Ankara Atatürk High School.
+I graduated from the Military Academy as a Pilot Lieutenant.
+After serving in different ranks and units of the Turkish Armed Forces until 2009, I retired as a Senior Major at my own request.
+During this time, I completed my master's degree in Management and Organization Human Resources Management at Konya Selcuk University.
+I joined the Pegasus Airlines family in 2009.
+I work as a Boeing Captain pilot in Ankara.
 I am happy, excited and proud to be a member of the Peer Support team.

 Since we practice a very difficult and very important profession, as a member of the Peer Support team, I believe that I can provide all pilots in our company with the opportunity to discuss, solve or guide their problems in a confidential, reliable and sincere environment considering the training we got and my life experience.
 I believe that the best person to understand us would be a colleague who does the same job.